Trams in Hobart: Proposal

-In 1884 a syndicate of forty people formed to create a tramway company, each contributing £4 as capital.
+In 1884 a syndicate of 40 people formed to create a tramway company, each contributing £4 as capital.
 The Tasmanian Government supported it, and a private bill was introduced to parliament.
-The Hobart Tramway Company's Act 1884 gave authority to the syndicate "to construct, maintain and work tramways in the city of Hobart" and gave them the freedom of choosing motive power, including electricity.
+The Hobart Tramway Company's Act 1884 gave authority to the syndicate to construct, maintain and work tramways in the city of Hobart and gave them the freedom of choosing motive power, including electricity.
 This venture failed after unsuccessfully seeking finance in London.

 A new syndicate was formed by 24 prominent citizens, each contributing £1,000 capital each.
-The syndicate was formed with the assistance of Henry Dobson, who was a senior member of legal firm Dobson, Mitchell and Allport, and who would be Premier when the tramways commenced.
-The 1884 Act was amended to be the Hobart Tramway Company's Amendment Act 1889, which described the proposed routes of New Town, Cascades and Sandy Bay, as well as providing a time frame of completion in four years.
-Company directors included Charles Grant, an engineer who came to Tasmania as superintendent for the Tasmanian Main Line Railway; John Syme, director of the Cascade Brewery; and Edward Braddon, prominent politician and Tasmania's Agent-General in London.
+The syndicate was formed with the assistance of Henry Dobson, who was a senior member of legal firm Dobson, Mitchell & Allport, and who would be Premier when the tramways commenced.
+The act was amended to be the Hobart Tramway Company's Amendment Act 1889, which described the proposed routes of New Town, Cascades and Sandy Bay, as well as providing a time frame of completion in four years.
+Company directors included Charles Grant, an engineer who came to Tasmania as superintendent for the Tasmanian Main Line Company, John Syme, director of the Cascade Brewery, and Edward Braddon, prominent politician and Tasmania's Agent-General in London.